Hewitson History, Family Crest & Coats of Arms

 The surname Hewitson was first found in Yorkshire, where Henry Hwetsone was listed as a Freeman of York in 1363.
 A few years later, Richard Huetson was listed in the Yorkshire Poll Tax Rolls of 1379.

 Early History of the Hewitson family

-Another 179 words (13 lines of text) covering the year 1180 is included under the topic Early Hewitson History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hewitson research.
+Another 83 words (6 lines of text) covering the years 1180, 1489 and 1544 are included under the topic Early Hewitson History in all our PDF Extended History products and printed products wherever possible.

 Hewitson Spelling Variations

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Hewitson family name include Hewitson, Hewartson, Hewetson and others.

 Early Notables of the Hewitson family (pre 1700)